 The Andaman subduction zone is one of the few accretionary convergent margins where all the important components of a convergent margin are exposed and are available for scientific scrutiny.
-These include a trench, a outer arc accretionary prism, a forearc, a volcanic arc, a back arc basin etc. (Fig 1.11).
-In an effort to understand the subduction zone processes, crust - mantle interaction and origin and evolution of arc magmas a comprehensive geochemical study was undertaken in this thesis.
+These include a trench, an outer arc accretionary prism, a forearc, a volcanic arc, a back arc basin etc. (Fig 1.11).

+In an effort to understand the subduction zone processes, crust - mantle interaction and origin and evolution of arc magmas in the Andaman Subduction Zone a comprehensive geochemical study was undertaken in this thesis.
 The specific objectives of this study are: